blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 ### 5 River Statues
 The water moves from NorthWest to SouthEast, running through a grouping of dwarven statues that are covered in demon nesting.
 Spores float through the air, emanating from skeletons on the statue platforms.
+Wind wafts from a hole in the wall about 30ft up.
+This tunnel leads to room 6.

 ### 6 Fallen scouting party
 A beastfolk revolutionary waits in this room, where he is burying his fallen